kwannoel/haskell-workshop/Outline.md

 # Haskell workshop

-## Introduction:
+## Introduction
 Hi everyone, I am Noel a Y2 CS student at NUS.
 I currently work part-time for Holmusk, writing Haskell and mainly doing backend work.

-## Objectives:
+## Objectives
+First we will go through basic Haskell syntax.
-During this workshop we will recognize recurring patterns in our code and learn ways of abstracting them.
+We will then recognize recurring patterns in our code and learn ways of abstracting them.

+## Outline

+- Indentation
 - Types
+- Pattern matching
+- functions
 - Typeclasses
 - Monoids
 - Functors